alexandermorales-dev/banking-app-v2/README.md

 ### 🛠️ How to Run
 1. To start the front-end `npm start`
 2. To start the back-end `pipenv run start`
-3. Make sure you make the ports public
+3. Make sure you set the ports visibility to public

 ### Contributors